The Effect of Attention Head Count on Transformer Approximation: Conclusion

 \paragraph{Limitations.} We conclude by noting several limitations of this study.
 Firstly, although the analyzed target class is dense, the phenomena of interest are most naturally manifested in retrieval-style tasks aligned with our setting.
-Secondly, our analysis is restricted to single-layer transformers; while experiments on real datasets suggest similar behaviors in deeper architectures, a rigorous multi-layer theory remains open.
-Finally, the tradeoff between sequence memorization and pattern learning—observed for shorter sequences (cf.\ Remark~\ref{observation:reverse})—has not yet been established rigorously and merits further investigation.
+Secondly, our analysis is restricted to single-layer transformers; while experiments on real datasets supports Conjecture~\ref{Conjecture1} in deeper architectures, a rigorous multi-layer theory remains open.
+Finally, the tradeoff between sequence memorization and pattern learning—observed for shorter sequences (cf.\ Remark~\ref{observation:reverse})—has not yet been established rigorously and warrants further investigation.